 ~ as exemplified by our attention to researching and sharing innovative practices for teaching and learning and encouraging the integration of scholarship with teaching and learning

-Ashleen graduated from George Mason University with a Bachelor of Arts in Art and Visual Technology, concentrating in digital art and animation with a minor in English.
-Prior to joining the Center for Teaching and Faculty Excellence in July 2008, she held positions of both mentor and student administrative supervisor at the Student Technology Assistance Resource Center while pursuing her studies.
-She is currently pursuing a Master of Arts in Arts Management, concurrent with a graduate certificate in Special Events in Arts Management.
+Ashleen has been a member of the Mason community for over a decade, first earning her Bachelor of Arts in Art and Visual Technology, concentrating in digital art and animation with a minor in English.
+Upon graduation, she joined the Center for Teaching and Faculty Excellence in 2008.
+She also holds a Master of Arts in Arts Management and a graduate certificate in Special Events Management from Mason.
+A versatile program manager, Ashleen specializes in event planning and management, non-profit administration, and marketing and communications.

 Assistant Director, Center for Teaching and Faculty Excellence